Prunus fasciculata: Uses

 The plant is not cultivated.
-Some Native Americans in its limited range learned traditional ways of using it: the Cahuilla prepared the drupe as a delicacy.
-The wild almonds were considered a delicacy by Native Americans.
+Some Native Americans in its limited range have traditional ways of using the outer portion of the fruit.
 The Kawaiisu found the tough twigs useful as drills in starting fires and as the front portion of arrow shafts.
 The seed contains too much cyanide to be edible, although there is some archaeological evidence that the ancient population of the Mojave Desert pounded the seeds into flour and leached it to make it edible.